necrotic7/Image-WebCrawler/README.md

 Now it has a 10 times loop, and it will download 35 images in each loop.
 BE NOTICE: If your STEP is bigger than 35, it will only download 35 images, that's the limit for now.

-You can change the file name by changing 'x' & 'count', but be aware that they should be integer, or you can rewrite the code by your own.
+You can change the file name by changing 'x' & 'count', but be aware that they should be integer, or you can rewrite the naming method code by your own.

-Images will save in the path blow:
+Images will be saved in the path blow:
 ```
 local = os.path.join('./image/%s-%s.jpg')
 ```